Fox-ML-infrastructure/FoxML_Core/README.md

 ## Domain Focus & Extensibility

-FoxML Core is **optimized and tested for financial time series** (cross-sectional trading data, market microstructure, price/volume features).
+FoxML Core is **optimized and tested for financial time series** (cross-sectional data, market microstructure, price/volume features).
 The architecture is designed for financial ML workflows with domain-specific safeguards (leakage detection, temporal validation, feature registry systems).

 **Architecture Property:** While built for finance, the core primitives are domain-agnostic by design:
 - Config-driven orchestration